ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 [`variables.tf`](https://github.com/IBM/elasticsearch-cos-snapshot-restore/blob/main/terraform/variables.tf) contains the variable definitions `ibmcloud_api_key`, `region`, and `elastic_password`.
 Update these variables with your API key, preferred region, and your Elasticsearch password.

 After setting up your resources, configurations, and variables, go ahead and run your Terraform script.

-## Step 4: Run the Terraform Script
-{: #esmigration-run-tf-script}

 Navigate to your terraform folder and install the infrastructure with the following command:

 ```sh
 terraform init